GoogleCloudPlatform/compute-cassandra-python/README.md

           ... ('Gimli', 'Dwarf', 'A main character in the LotR', ... {'The Fellowship of the Ring', 'The Two Towers', ...
 'The Return of the King', 'Unfinished Tales'});
+  cqlsh:demo> insert into characters (name,type,description,appearances) values
+          ... ('Legolas', 'Elf', 'A main character in the LotR', ... {'The Fellowship of the Ring', 'The Two Towers', ...
+'The Return of the King'});

   cqlsh:demo> select name, appearances from characters where type = 'Hobbit';
-  Bad Request: No indexed columns present in by-columns clause with Equal operator cqlsh:demo> create index type_idx on characters(type);
+  Bad Request: No indexed columns present in by-columns clause with Equal operator

+  cqlsh:demo> create index type_idx on characters(type);

   cqlsh:demo> select name, appearances from characters where type = 'Hobbit';
    name          | appearances
   ---------------+----------------------------------------------------------------------------------------------------------